C-Sto/recursebuster/README.md

 Gobuster is pretty fast when you smash -t 200, but who would do that?
 One of my goals for this was to keep performance on-par with gobuster where possible.
 On most webservers, recursebuster seems to be faster, even though it sends both a HEAD and a GET request.
 This means you will hit WAF limits really quickly, and is why by default it's -t 1.

+### Proxy options

+The ability to use a proxy is fairly useful in several situations.
+Not having to drop tools on a host in order to scan through it is always useful - recursebuster also works through burp if you specify it as a http proxy.
+It will fill up your http history fairly quickly though.

 ## Usage args

 Idk why you might want these, just run it with -h.
 Here they are anyway: